-2. Add the pumpkin puree, butternut squash, broth, sugar, salt, and some pepper.
-Cover and simmer over low heat for about 35-40 minutes, or until the squash is very tender.
+2. Add the pumpkin puree, butternut squash, broth, sugar, salt, nutmeg, cinnamon, and a pinch of black pepper.
+Cover and simmer over low heat for about 35-45 minutes, or until the squash is very tender.

 3. Puree the soup using an immersion blender.
 If you do not have an immersion blender, allow the soup to cool slightly and puree in batches in a blender or food processor, then return the soup to the pot.

 4. Stir in the half and half and heat on low for a few minutes.